Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso

-For the purposes of this study the errors for $Q$ are calculated for $\lambda=10^k$ for $k=-1,-0.5,0,0.5,1$ and the reported values are the errors for the value of $\lambda$ that minimizes the errors.
+For the purposes of this study the errors for $\mQ$ and $\mQ^{-1}$ are calculated for $\lambda=10^k$ for $k=-1,-0.5,0,0.5,1$ and the reported values are the errors for the value of $\lambda$ that minimizes the error in $\mQ$.
 The optimal value of $\lambda$ decreases with the number of samples, as the sparsity penalty becomes less important with greater amounts of data.
-For small numbers of samples, then, the estimated $Q$ is typically diagonal, with additional structure recovered as the number of samples increases.
-The error in $Q$ is comparable to that achieved by the BGL in Table 1 of \cite{bgl}.
-The Appendix contains results for the other precision matrix structures, whose results are analogous to the block-diagonal case.
-We also include visualizations of the estimated precision matrices, which suggest that the general precision structure is well-recovered once a couple dozen realizations are available.
+For small numbers of samples, then, the estimated $\mQ$ is typically diagonal, with additional structure recovered as the number of samples increases.
+The error in $\mQ$ is comparable to that achieved by the BGL in Table 1 of \cite{bgl}. \ref{sec:simdata_appendix} contains results for the other precision matrix structures, whose results are analogous to the block-diagonal case, as well as the full results for the investigated values of $\lambda$.
+These results show that, while the best penalty value in terms of recovering all zero entries is large and the best value in terms of recovering non-zero entries is small, as expected, the best overall values of $\lambda$ in terms of error in $\mQ$ and recovery of the sparsity pattern tend to be the same.
+We also include visualizations of the estimated precision matrices, which suggest that the general precision structure is well-recovered once a few dozen realizations are available.